isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Beginning with Kea 1.7.11 all reserved addresses must be in the subnet prefix.
+   Beginning with Kea 1.7.11 all reserved addresses must be within the subnet.
    This does not apply to reserved prefixes.

 The following example shows how to reserve addresses and prefixes for specific hosts: